 \section{Introduction}

 Deep learning models have achieved unprecedented success, approaching human-level performances when trained on large-scale labeled data.
 However, the generalization of such models might be seriously challenged when dealing with new (unseen) classes, with only a few labeled instances per class.
 Humans, however, can learn new tasks rapidly from a handful of instances, by leveraging context and \emph{prior} knowledge.
 The few-shot learning (FSL) paradigm \cite{miller2000learning,fei2006one,matching_net} attempts to bridge this gap, and has recently attracted substantial research interest, with a large body of very recent works, e.g., \cite{can,dhillon2019baseline,leo,feat,liu2018learning,closer_look,team,kim2019edge,relation_net,inat_benchmark,gidaris2019boosting,prototypical_nets,maml}, among many others.
 In the few-shot setting, a model is first trained on labeled data with {\em base} classes.
-Then, model generalization is evaluated in few-shot {\em tasks}, over unlabeled examples of novel classes unseen during training (the {\em query} set), assuming only one or a few labeled examples (the {\em support} set) are given per novel class.
+Then, model generalization is evaluated on few-shot {\em tasks}, composed of unlabeled samples from novel classes unseen during training (the {\em query} set), assuming only one or a few labeled samples (the {\em support} set) are given per novel class.

-Most of the existing approaches within the FSL framework are based on the ``learning to learn'' paradigm or meta-learning \cite{maml,prototypical_nets,matching_net,relation_net,lee2019meta}, where the training set is viewed as a series of balanced tasks (or \textit{episodes}), so as to simulate test-time scenarios.
-Popular works include prototypical networks \cite{prototypical_nets}, which describes each class with an embedding prototype and maximizes the log-probability of query samples via episodic training; matching network \cite{matching_net}, which represents query predictions as linear combinations of support labels and employs episodic training along with memory architectures; MAML \cite{maml}, a meta-learner, which trains a model to make it ``easy'' to fine-tune; and the LSTM meta-learner in \cite{ravi2016optimization}, which suggests optimization as a model for few-shot learning.
+Most of the existing approaches within the FSL framework are based on the ``learning to learn'' paradigm or meta-learning \cite{maml,prototypical_nets,matching_net,relation_net,lee2019meta}, where the training set is viewed as a series of balanced tasks (or \textit{episodes}), so as to simulate test-time scenario.
+Popular works include prototypical networks \cite{prototypical_nets}, which describes each class with an embedding prototype and maximizes the log-probability of query samples via episodic training; matching network \cite{matching_net}, which represents query predictions as linear combinations of support labels and employs episodic training along with memory architectures; MAML \cite{maml}, a meta-learner, which trains a model to make it "easy" to fine-tune; and the LSTM meta-learner in \cite{ravi2016optimization}, which suggests optimization as a model for few-shot learning.
 A large body of meta-learning works followed-up lately, to only cite a few \cite{leo,tadam,Mishra18,relation_net,feat}.